AnonymousOSDI2025/osdi2025_repro/README.md

 ## Evaluation on throughput and peak memory (Fig. 6 and 7)

-The following script runs the throughput benchmark in Fig. 6 of the paper.
+The following script in `osdi2025_repro` runs the throughput benchmark in Fig. 6 of the paper.
 This sweeps the following conditions:

 - Models: meta-llama/Meta-Llama-3-70B-Instruct, mistralai/Mixtral-8x7B-v0.1